tennovs/zimpaf_redphuzz/README.md

 **For this reason, we highly suggest running the framework on the host directly for maximum throughput.** For large targets (e.g., complex **WordPress plugins**), ZIMPAF can generate bursts exceeding **30 MB per write**.
 While the framework utilizes **large-scale batch writing** to minimize syscall overhead, the Docker storage driver (Overlay2) can struggle with these heavy bursts on standard hardware.

 ### **Optimizing I/O Throughput**
-If you are **still opting for a Docker run** and experience performance degradation or high Disk Wait (I/O Wait) on a host with limited resources (e.g., **16 GB RAM / SATA SSD**), which was the evaluation environment for this framework:
+If you are **still opting for a Docker run** and experience performance degradation or high Disk Wait (I/O Wait) on a host with limited resources (e.g., **16 GB RAM / SATA SSD**), which was the evaluation environment for this framework, we suggest:

 1. **Volume Binding:** The default `docker-compose.yml` only maps `redphuzz/output` to the host, keeping other files isolated.
 To mitigate UFS overhead, you can extend volume binding to the `/shared-tmpfs/` and `/sync-tmpfs/` directories in your Compose file.
 2. **Native Execution:** For maximum throughput and detection accuracy, we recommend running the framework directly on the **host machine**.
     * Ensure the host has `php-dev` headers and `build-essential` installed.
     * Compile ZIMPAF locally: `phpize && ./configure && make`.
     * This eliminates the Docker storage abstraction layer, providing direct NVMe/SSD access for the mutation engine.
-3. Currently, all logs are not deleted so that you can view and analyze the log.
-However, to save disk storage, please consider to remove them after certain time when the logs are not useful anymore or when every input completed.

 > **Note on Memory:** Although the logging directories are named `tmpfs`, they are currently mapped to physical storage to prevent **Out-Of-Memory (OOM)** errors on 16 GB systems.

 ### 🧹 Disk Space & Log Management

-Currently, the framework retains all instrumentation logs in `/shared-tmpfs/` to allow for deep post-mortem analysis of every mutation.
+Currently, the framework retains all instrumentation logs in the container's `/shared-tmpfs/` to allow for deep post-mortem analysis of every mutation.
 However, due to the high-volume nature of ZIMPAF traces (can reach 30 MB+ per burst):
 * **Manual Cleanup:** Users are advised to periodically clear the `/shared-tmpfs/` subdirectories between major benchmark runs to prevent disk saturation or you can add a function to remove them from RedPhuzz.
-You can also clean up the output in `/redphuzz/output`
+You can also clean up the output in `/redphuzz/output`.
 * **Planned Feature:** Future version of **the front-end fuzzer** will include this feature.

 ## Reporting Bugs